YasithMP/Daenerys/README.md

 ## Setup Instructions

 1. Rename `default.env` to `.env`.
-2. Open `.env` and update the settings as needed (like your bot token, database URLs, etc.).
+2. Open `.env` and update the settings as needed (like your bot token, etc.).
 3. Install the required Python packages using pip:

    ```bash